 Chill Portions and the Dynamic Model

-California, like many other parts of the world where winters are warm with cycling warm and cold periods, often provides too little chilling for optimum dormancy and rest-breaking for higher chill-requiring fruit and nut crops.
-Research to overcome lack of chilling has focused on the use of rest-breaking agents that partially compensate for lack of chill accumulation, and how to measure chill accumulation under California’s climatic conditions.
+Weather in California, like many other parts of the world where winters are mild with cycling warm and cold periods, often provides too little chilling for optimum dormancy and rest-breaking for higher chill-requiring fruit and nut crops.

 "Chill hours" is the number of hours equal to or less than 45°F accumulated over the dormant season.
 Chill accumulation can be calculated using various mathematical models, the simplest of which is the chill hours model.
 Not all "chill" is effective, and this is one problem with the chill hour model.
 Also, when chill hours alternate with temperatures above 45°F, such as is common in fall and winter in the Central Valley, a canceling effect can occur for some of that chill and there is no way to measure this cancellation with the chill hour model.